txhammer68/blueboxx/README.md

 ### Notes
 * Change directories for your movie, tv and trailer locations in
     * BlueBoxx.qml
-* Within json array media links are predefined based on "media title.mp4", change for your needs
+* Within json array, media links are predefined based on "media title.mp4", change for your needs
 * Why Blueboxx, cause Redboxx provided most of the titles...

 <img alt="preview" src="preview.png" width="1280">